PostHog/posthog.com/contents/blog/new-pricing.md

 - Filter on persons (e.g. an individual user)
 - Create cohorts filtered on person properties (e.g. paying vs non-paying users)
-- Target by person properties for feature flags, A/B tests and surveys.
+- Target by person properties for feature flags, A/B tests, and surveys.
 - Receive initial UTM values for tracking marketing campaign performance (only the most recent).
 - View a person’s profile in the app, or query the persons table in our SQL insights.
 - Use [groups functionality](/docs/product-analytics/group-analytics) on standard events (without person profiles).

-If you need the above functionality, just continue to send person information with your events (no need to change anything), for events where the specific functionality is needed.
+If you need the above functionality for all your traffic, you don't need to change anything.
+Continue to send person information with your events.

-Person profiles are not an all-or-nothing thing.
+Person profiles are not all-or-nothing.
 You can use them on any traffic where you need more detailed information, and skip them when you don't need that detail.
+Read more about this in our [persons documentation](/docs/data/persons).

 ## Why are we doing this?